pmartinolli/where2publish/README.md

 # Dans quelle revue diffuser ma recherche ?

-En bref : Une grille d'analyse à se constituer soi-même, selon sa discipline et selon ses recherches, pour lister et comparer les principales revues où diffuser vos résultats de recherche.
+En bref : Une grille d'analyse à se constituer soi-même, selon sa discipline et selon ses recherches, pour lister et comparer les principales revues où diffuser vos résultats de recherche dans un but de bonifier son CV de jeune chercheur.

 *Where to publish my research ?
-A DIY list to compare the principal journals of your field and to help you deciding where to submit your paper.*
+A DIY list to compare the principal journals of your field and to help you deciding where to submit your paper for your early career as researcher.*

 - [Exemple : jeux de rôle sur table/ *Example for TTRPG*](https://github.com/pmartinolli/where2publish/blob/main/where2publish-example-TTRPG.csv)